- Contact Information

 - Prevent children from playing in bare soil.
 Parents should plant grass on areas of bare soil or cover the soil with grass seed, mulch, or wood chips, if possible.
 Until the bare soil is covered, parents should move play areas away from bare soil and away from the sides of the house.
 If using a sandbox, parents should cover the box when not in use.

 - Remove your shoes at the door.
 Shoes can track in dust and dirt from outside that may be contaminated with lead.

 - Plumbing may have lead or lead solder which can contaminate your water.

 - You cannot see, smell, or taste lead.
 Boiling your water will not get rid of lead.

-- Call your local health department or water supplier to find out about testing your water.
+- Call your local health department or water supplier to find out about testing your water for lead.

 Ways to reduce lead exposure from drinking water: